The seasonal epidemic activity threshold of 10% positivity in sentinel specimens was first crossed in week 45/2022.

 • ECDC website: https://www.ecdc.europa.eu/en/novel-coronavirus-china

-- As of week 07/2021, for the European Region, influenza virus positivity in sentinel specimens remained below the epidemic threshold, which is set at 10%.
+For the European Region, influenza virus positivity in sentinel primary care specimens remained below the epidemic threshold, which is set at 10%.